jamesjoshuahill/activerecord-mimic/README.md

 I generalised part of the problem by overwriting `self.method_missing`.
 However, there is still more DRYing out to be done for the instance methods.

-Furthermore, if I have time I will add tests to cover the implementation I have written.
+Furthermore, if I have time I would like to add tests to cover the implementation I have written.